apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 ## Evaluation Metrics

-We define a `Metric` which gives a *score* to engine params, the higher the score, the better the engine params is.
+We define a `Metric` which gives a *score* to engine params.
+The higher the score, the better the engine params are.
 In this template, we use accuray score which measures the portion of correct prediction among all data points.